traybakelab/tableaucloud-workbookfinder/README.md

 Tableau Cloud Workbook & Project Finder

-This script uses the tableauserverclient library to access your Tableau Cloud site and:
+This script uses the tableauserverclient library in Python to access your Tableau Cloud site to:
 - Search for projects (folders), based on string search, returning project name and id
 - Search for workbooks, based on string search